- Official Language(s)

 Volunteers work side-by-side with Cambodians on locally driven community development projects in the Kep area.
 Our in-country partner, Equitable Cambodia, is a local non-government organization whose goal is to increase the standard of living in the community by improving health, education, and livelihoods of rural farmers and their families.
 In recent years, our volunteers have built more than 25 dream homes for families in the village of Chamcar Bei who previously had inadequate shacks as homes.
-Volunteers have also assisted with various water projects, including building latrines, dams and water gates, digging wells and installing irrigation pipes, most recently in the community of Odong.
+Volunteers assist with various water projects, including building latrines, dams and water gates, digging wells and installing irrigation pipes, around the community of Odong.
 No special skills are required.

 Choose your trip

-ADULT AND FAMILY, CUSTOM OR CORPORATE TRIPS: These are typically two weeks in length and includes in-country food, in-country ground transportation, in-country accommodation, program costs and a substantial direct donation to the host partner.
+ADULT AND FAMILY, CUSTOM OR CORPORATE TRIPS: These are typically two weeks in length and includes in-country food, in-country ground transportation, in-country accommodation, program costs and a substantial direct donation to the project with our partner.
 It does not include airfare.
-However, the entire cost paid through DWC is 100% tax deductible, including airfare.
+However, the entire trip cost, including airfare if paid through DWC, is 100% eligible for a charitable tax receipt.

 HIGH SCHOOL TRIPS: A two-week High School trip varies in price and is often based on the number of participants and location.
 You can fundraise for your trip and DWC will issue charitable receipts to your donors.

 Trips may be cancelled if not enough people are registered to volunteer in Cambodia so please sign-up early to avoid disappointment.
 A $500 deposit is required to hold your spot on the trip; the remaining balance is due 60 days prior to your trip.

 See our volunteers in action!